 Dual Faction Champions

-Dual Faction Champions owe their allegiane to two distinct factions.
-There are 21 Dual Champions that will be released week by week beginning October 3rd, 2017.
-Next set of Champions will be revealed December 5th.
+Dual Faction Champions owe their allegiance to two distinct factions.
+There are 21 Dual Champions that are all available to be forged in the game now!

 Set 1: Announced October 3, 2017